 Given the (hopefully) large numbers of visitors to your website, you will be able to further monetize it by providing relevant ads.

 You can use tools such as Google Analytics (learn how to connect Google Analytics to WordPress) to understand what is bringing users to your website and whether there are relevant products that you can sell to them.
-For example, if users are swarming to your website in search of builders for their new swimming pool there might be other products which they will be willing to buy such as swimming costumes.
+For example, if users are swarming to your website in search of builders for their new swimming pool there might be other products that they will be willing to buy such as swimming costumes.
 Then you can get in touch with companies and sell them on the benefits of advertising with you.

 3. Membership or Subscription-Based Website